 - Open a folder in Google Drive.

 Likely, a paralegal will need to check and complete these items.
-The items are important but they are less important the overall task and they do not have a deadline.
+The items are important but they are less important than the overall task and they do not have a deadline.

 Creating Checklists and Tasks in Legalboards